National Caviar Day

 Many people use the term “caviar” to describe any kind of fish egg, but true caviar must come from sturgeon—a group of about 25 species of fish.
 Some examples of sturgeon are beluga, osetra, and sevruga.
 These particular fish produce some of the finest varieties of caviar in the world.

 Caviar is quite salty so it is usually enjoyed plain, but it can also be used to garnish certain dishes.
 If you’re feeling adventurous, try some today!
 You can usually find caviar at specialty food stores.
-Otherwise, just head to a local seafood restaurant or grill a nice piece of fish to celebrate National Caviar Day.
+Otherwise, grill a nice piece of fish at home to celebrate National Caviar Day.
 Bon appétit!

 - July is National Grilling Month | National Hot Dog Month | National Ice Cream Month | National Vacation Rental Month